abpelegrina/babelnet.js/README.md

 The files js/parameters.js and js/langs.js include inmutable objects for some types used in the parameters in the API calls (such as Language or POS).

 You can find examples about how to use the wrapper in js/example.js (plus example.html and css/style.css).
-For this examples to work you need to edit the file config.example.json and replace the placeholder key value with your own API key and rename the file to config.json.
+For this examples to work you need to edit the file config.example.json and replace the placeholder key value with your own API key and rename the file to config.jsono.